tucats/ego/LANGUAGE.md

 This uses an integer variable to retrieve a value from the map.
 In this case, the value of `name` will be set to "Susan".
 If there is nothing in the map with the given key, the value of the expression is `nil`.

+You can test for the existence of an item when you attempt to read it from the map.
+In this notation, the second value returned in the assignment is a boolean that indicates if the item was found or not.

+    emp, found := staff[105]

+In this example, `found` will be true if there was a value in the map for the key value `105`, and the value of the map item (a string in this case) will be stoerd in `emp`.
+If there was no value in the map for the given key, `found` will be set to false, and `emp` will be nil.
+(Note that this is slightly different than traditional Go, where the result would be the zero value for the type, i.e. an empty string in this case).

 ## Pointers<a name="pointers"></a>